x51xxx/codex-mcp-tool/docs/config.md

 env_key = "OPENAI_API_KEY"
 wire_api = "chat"

-[profiles.o3]
+[profiles.codex]
-model = "o3"
+model = "gpt-5.1-codex-max"
 model_provider = "openai"
 approval_policy = "never"
 model_reasoning_effort = "high"
 model_reasoning_summary = "detailed"

-[profiles.gpt3]
-model = "gpt-3.5-turbo"
-model_provider = "openai-chat-completions"

-[profiles.zdr]
+[profiles.codex-mini]
-model = "o3"
+model = "gpt-5.1-codex-mini"
 model_provider = "openai"
 approval_policy = "on-failure"
 ```

 Users can specify config values at multiple levels.
 Order of precedence is as follows:

-1. custom command-line argument, e.g., `--model o3`
+1. custom command-line argument, e.g., `--model gpt-5.1-codex-max`
 2. as part of a profile, where the `--profile` is specified via a CLI (or in the config file itself)
-3. as an entry in `config.toml`, e.g., `model = "o3"`
+3. as an entry in `config.toml`, e.g., `model = "gpt-5.1-codex-max"`
-4. the default value that comes with Codex CLI (i.e., Codex CLI defaults to `gpt-5`)
+4. the default value that comes with Codex CLI (i.e., Codex CLI defaults to `gpt-5.1-codex-max`)

 ## model_reasoning_effort

-If the selected model is known to support reasoning (for example: `o3`, `o4-mini`, `codex-*`, `gpt-5`), reasoning is enabled by default when using the Responses API.
+If the selected model is known to support reasoning (for example: `gpt-5.1-codex-*`), reasoning is enabled by default when using the Responses API.
 As explained in the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/reasoning?api-mode=responses#get-started-with-reasoning), this can be set to:

 - `"minimal"`
 - `"low"`